Top 1.4% · 100+ Transactions · $30M+ Closed Real Estate,

 The one everyone Googles.
 Trophy lots, no acreage, premium resale velocity.

-See the breakdown →Lake Pointe
+See the breakdown →

 Temple’s waterfront bench.
 DOM runs 21% below market median.

-See the breakdown →Bella Terra
+See the breakdown →

 Master-planned calm.
 Amenities residents actually use — not marketing renders.

-See the breakdown →Legacy Ranch
+See the breakdown →

 Temple’s luxury tier — $450K+, a notch above Bella Terra.

-See the breakdown →Prairie Ridge
+See the breakdown →

 New construction at scale.
 Builder rate buydowns still active this quarter.

-See the breakdown →Alta Vista
+See the breakdown →

 Mature trees, quiet streets, rare resales.
 Inventory is the constraint.

-See the breakdown →What can you get
+See the breakdown →

-whether we're a fit.
+The eight questions that decide whether we’re a fit.

 Full-time.
 This is my only career.
 I’ve closed 100+ transactions and $30M+ in production working solo.
 Part-time agents lose you negotiating leverage — you don’t want someone checking email between shifts at a day job when a counteroffer lands.